-Funds permitting, employees who hold current job-related certifications, licenses, or memberships will receive first priority for maintaining them.
-Employees interested in obtaining job-related certifications, licenses or memberships will be allowed the opportunity to apply for licenses, memberships or certifications based on a rotational system beginning with the most senior of those who volunteer.
+The City will continue to maintain required certificates, licenses and memberships at no cost to employees.
+For certificates, licenses, and memberships that are not required for the employee's position, funds permitting, employees who hold current job-related certifications, licenses, or memberships will receive first priority for maintaining them.
+Employees interested in obtaining job-related but not required certifications, licenses or memberships will be allowed the opportunity to apply for licenses, memberships or certifications based on a rotational system beginning with the most senior of those who volunteer.